Remember the Man Caught in Adultery

 To act justly and to love mercy

-and to walk humbly with your God,
+and to walk humbly with your God

-In contrast, the woman brought before Jesus as recorded in John chapter 8 was not asked to reveal her lover.
-Of course her accusers were trying to trap Jesus, not bring justice.
 Jesus, however, knew the law and therefore knew the man was missing from the accusation.
-Leviticus 20:10 tells us that both the man and the woman must be put to death in order to follow the law justly.
+Leviticus 20:10 and Deuteronomy 22:22 tell us that both the man and the woman must be put to death in order to follow the law justly.

 Before Jesus changed my life, I heard sermons on the Woman Caught in Adultery from an angry perspective—Why wasn't the man accused?!